How to Make Date Paste

 I’m also glad that dates are such a great natural sweetener.
 They’re practical without being frilly.

 Can I change the subject for a minute?
 Let’s talk about this blender pitcher for a second.
+(By the way, you can totally use a food processor for this.)

 (No, this is not a sponsored post, but I think this particular brand ought to start sending me checks for all of the promotion I’ve done for them.
 Hint, hint.)